whatacold/emacs-web-server/README.md

+# simple-httpd

-# A simple Emacs web server
+A simple Emacs web server.

 This used to be `httpd.el` but there are already several of these out there already of varying usefulness.
 Since the name change, it's been